Atlanta Trivia

 Famous Residents

-Notable persons born in Atlanta or made their mark here:
+Notable persons born in Atlanta or who made their mark here:

 Rev. Dr. Martin Luther King, Jr – Pastor, civil rights leader, SCLC founder & Nobel Peace Prize Winner

-Coretta Scott King – Wife of MLK and Center for Non-Violent Social Change founder
+Coretta Scott King – Wife of MLK and founder of the Center for Non-Violent Social Change

 Rev. Dr. Ralph Abernathy – Paster and civil rights leader